vanniktech/gradle-maven-publish-plugin/README.md

       snapshotRepositoryUrl = "https://oss.sonatype.org/content/repositories/snapshots/"
-      repositoryUsername = null // This defaults to either the SONATYPE_NEXUS_USERNAME Gradle property or the system environment variable. repositoryPassword = null // This defaults to either the SONATYPE_NEXUS_PASSWORD Gradle property or the system environment variable.
+      repositoryUsername = null // This defaults to either the SONATYPE_NEXUS_USERNAME Gradle property or the system environment variable. repositoryPassword = null // This defaults to either the SONATYPE_NEXUS_PASSWORD Gradle property or the system environment variable. signing = true // This defaults to true.
+GPG signing is required by mavenCentral.
+If you are deploying elsewhere, you can set this to false.
     }
   }
 }